amcw7777/h1b-counter/README.md

 SOC code: 'SOC' in name and 'CODE' in name
 ```
 Since in 2014 data, there is another field name `LCA_CASE_WORKLOC2_STATE`, I only take the first time.
-The semicolon delimiter challenge can be solve using a function.
-Or using regular expression.
+The semicolon delimiter challenge can be solve using [a function](https://github.com/amcw7777/h1b-counter/blob/master/src/h1b_tools.py#L60-L81).
+Or using [regular expression](https://github.com/amcw7777/h1b-counter/blob/master/src/preprocess.py#L44).

 ## Data preprocessing
 ### STATUS
 Valid values include “Certified”, “Certified-Withdrawn”, “Denied”, and “Withdrawn".
 In the given data, most information are valid.
 In the 2014 data, one case with status as 'REJECTED' and another one as 'INVALIDATED'.
 These are the only two special cases for the three years data.
 In this problem, only cases with "Certified" status are counted.
 So the special cases will not affect the result.

 ### STATE
 Two letters short for one of the states.
 In some cases, the name of the states are incorrect and the name cannot be found in a state dictionary.
-For these cases, I am using Zip code to correct the states.
+For these cases, [a function](https://github.com/amcw7777/h1b-counter/blob/master/src/preprocess.py#L112-L127) uses Zip code to correct the states.
 And check all the special cases manually. ** If the state name is accidentally input as another state, my program does not work. **

 ### Inferring OCCUPATION
 The occupation name in raw data is not very clean.